"""PyTorch implementation of classic Self Organizing Maps using batch learning."""

 bmu_pos = self.identify_bmus(query_sample)

-# Collect samples indices from the query's BMU if any exist
+# Collect samples from BMU and its topological neighbors

 visited_neurons = {bmu_tuple}